IBM/data-prep-kit/examples/notebooks/rag/setup-python-dev-env.md

 We only have to run this command once.

-If you make any modifications to   `requirements.txt`  or DPK modules are updated, run this again.
+If you make any modifications to   `requirements.txt`  or DPK modules are updated, run this step again.

 ## Step-4: Test the created venv